JoshStout/ICS-365-Assignment-2/README.md

 # mylogcheck.pl

-Perl program to display login recorder on a linux server belonging to the specified options.
+Perl program to display login recorders on a Linux server the specified options.

 -c option to filter for the specified IP class.